Trying Codex on quick coding tasks

 Codex is the tool I reach for when the request is not “show me an app idea” but “help me ship the actual code.”

-I would lean away from Codex when:
+I would consider Codex when:

 | developers.openai.com | Codex documentation | |